mobileoverlord/phoenix_client/README.md

 The socket will automatically attempt to connect when it starts.
 If the socket becomes disconnected, it will attempt to reconnect automatically.
+Please note that `start_link` is not synchronous so you must wait for the socket to become connected before attempting to join a channel.

 You can control how frequently the socket will attempt to reconnect by setting `reconnect_interval` in the socket_opts.